 “The first step towards knowledge is to know that we are ignorant” – Richard Cecil

 Most of us make similar mistakes but with much lesser consequences because we are not celebrities.
 Ask any person on Delhi’s roads for driving directions.
-Nine out of ten people will venture with directions that may set you off course for miles.
+Nine out of ten people will venture directions that may set you off course for miles.
 But they will seldom say I don’t know.
-I was once halfway down to Agra before realising I was fooled into following the wrong directions given by an eager beaver.
-Actually I just wanted to get from Greater Kailash, where my fiancée Madhuri lived in 1996, to Kota House on Shahjahan Road, New Delhi.
+I was once halfway down to Agra before realising I was following the wrong directions given by an eager beaver.
+Actually I just wanted to get from Greater Kailash, where my fiancée lived, to Kotah House on Shahjahan Road, New Delhi.

 Why are we always so keen to offer answers when we actually don’t know them?
 Why the compulsion to look more intelligent & knowledgeable than we truly are?
 Why do we blurt out ‘I know’ within seconds of any discussion?

 I don’t know.
 But I feel it may have something to do with intellectual arrogance.
 Or self-esteem.
 Right from our school days, we were rewarded for venturing half-answers or tentative answers, and punished for saying ‘I don’t know’.
 We grew up fearing being chastised for not knowing answers, often to questions which were well outside our domain.
 So we felt compelled to generalise or give roundabout answers when a simple ‘I don’t know’ would have been safer.
 And infinitely wiser.